easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 <center>
-<i>Table 3.
-The tissue to plasma protein binding ratios are shown for each tissue compartment in the engine.
+<i>@tabledef {DrugsProteinBinding} The tissue to plasma protein binding ratios are shown for each tissue compartment in the engine.
 Two proteins are available for drug binding, albumin and lipoprotein.
 The binding protein for each drug is specified in the substance file.
 These values were found in @cite rodgers2005physiologically.</i>
 </center>

 |	%Tissue Compartment	|	%Tissue to Plasma Albumin Ratio	|   %Tissue to Plasma Lipoprotein Ratio  |